kivy/kivy/doc/sources/guide2/lang.rst

             Button:
             Button:

-The example above define that our root widget, which is an instance of `MyRootWidget` has a child, which is an instance of the :class:`~kivy.uix.boxlayout.BoxLayout` and that this child has itself two child, instances of the :class:`~kivy.uix.button.Button` class.
+The example above defines that our root widget, an instance of `MyRootWidget` has a child; an instance of the :class:`~kivy.uix.boxlayout.BoxLayout` which has two children, instances of the :class:`~kivy.uix.button.Button` class.

 A python equivalent of this code could be::